Frequently Asked Questions (FAQ)

-There are many ways.
-Since the Pictorial Library of Bible Lands provides thousands of images in jpg format, they can easily be adjusted and incorporated into nearly any type of project.
-They are perfect for teaching with PowerPoint, using as backgrounds for Scripture texts or worship songs.
-Other programs restrict and limit options; this library is designed to be a versatile tool to be used in as many ways as possible.
+There are many ways that you can use the photographs for study, teaching, and for personal enjoyment.
+Since the Pictorial Library of Bible Lands provides thousands of images in jpg format, they are adjusted and incorporated into nearly any type of project.
+The images are perfect for teaching with PowerPoint, using as backgrounds for Scripture texts or worship songs.
+Instructors may print the photos within their course notes.
+While other programs restrict and limit options, our library is designed to be a versatile tool to be used in as many ways as possible.

-Why are these photographs of places on mentioned in the Bible?
+Does the Pictorial Library of Bible Lands include photographs of places not mentioned in the Bible?

+Yes.
 We have created this collection to be a library of photographs, so that whatever your particular interest or need, you will be able to find relevant images.
-Usually (but not always) modern locations are ignored, but anything with historical significance for studies of the world of the Bible are included.
+While our focus is on the ancient world, we include some photographs of other sites of historic and modern significance as well.
 For example, Tel Arad is apparently never mentioned in the Bible (assuming, as we do, that the Arad of the book of Numbers is another site).
-But there is much value in understanding both the Early Bronze city and the Iron Age fortress, including the syncretistic temple used by the Judeans stationed there.
+But there is much value in understanding both the Early Bronze city and the Iron Age fortress, including the syncretistic temple used by the Judahites stationed there.